Theologian’s Almanac for Week of June 16, 2019

 June 19 is also the day the Civil Rights Act of 1964 was passed by the United States Senate.
 Often considered the most significant United States civil rights legislation since Reconstruction, the act prohibited discrimination based on race, color, religion, or national origin in employment, voting, and the use of public facilities.

 June 21 is the summer solstice, the first day of summer, the longest day of the year in the Northern Hemisphere.
 What makes for summer’s heat isn’t Earth’s distance from the sun (we’re actually three million miles farther away than at other parts in the planet’s orbit), but rather the tilt of Earth’s axis.
-For this section of our orbit, since the Northern Hemisphere is tilted toward the sun, we receive more direct radiation for a longer time each day.
+For this section of our orbit, since the Northern Hemisphere is tilted toward the sun, we spend more time each day receiving more direct sunlight.
 It isn’t much of a tilt - just 23.5 degrees - but it causes the annual swing between winter’s cold and summer’s heat.
-It’s the length of summer days, then, the long daily dose of sun, that make the flowers grow and the mercury rise.
+It’s the length of summer days, then, the long daily dose of more direct sun, that makes the flowers grow and the mercury rise.
 Happy Summer!